Thomas Vermaelen - Real Madrid will see the best of Eden Hazard soon | Goal.com

 Off-field issues like Lionel Messi's transfer request and subsequent board-level changes have also affected the team.

-Vermaelen, who won four La Liga titles and a Champions League trophy with the club, believes that Camp Nou will witness their favourite back at their very best soon.
+Vermaelen, who won four La Liga titles and a Champions League trophy with the club, believes that the Camp Nou faithful will witness their favourite club at their very best soon.

 "For me its just about the side.
 They have some problems financially as well.
 Barcelona is always a good team.
 Everyone is expecting Barcelona to be at the top of the club every season which is so difficult.
 Sometimes it goes like that.